 Comparative analysis of trends in U.S. and Soviet security policies, military forces, manpower, and capabilities.
 Special attention is paid to familiarizing students with original source material and major elements in current controversial national security issues.
-Topics covered include nuclear capabilities and doctrine, BMD and air defense, civil defense, combined arms employment, NATO Warsaw Pact military balance, naval forces, and trends in the U.S. and Soviet ecomies, especially as they affect the allocation of resources to defense.
-PREREQUISITES: TOP SECRET clearance with eligibility for SI/SAO, U.S. Citizenship.
+Topics covered include nuclear capabilities and doctrine.
+BMD and air defense. civil defense, combined arms employment, NATO Warsaw Pact military balance, naval forces, and trends in the U.S. and Soviet ecomies, especially as they affect the allocation of resources to defense.
+PREREQUISITE: TOP SECRET Clearance with eligibility for SPECIAL INTELLIGENCE information.